Enhancing Large Language Model-Based Systems for End-to-End Circuit Analysis Problem Solving: Experiments

 \begin{landscape}

 \end{landscape}

-\begin{itemize} \item[iii)] Similarly, three out of the 12 problems incorrectly solved by \texttt{ngspice} in its first trial were solved correctly in the second trial.
-From this perspective, Gemini 2.5 Pro and \texttt{ngspice} effectively serve as cross-verification mechanisms for each other.

-\item[iv)] Manual proofreading of circuit recognition is performed only for problems in which the solutions generated by Gemini 2.5 Pro and \texttt{ngspice} do not match on their first attempts.
-Thus, the human proofreader is required to review only 13 circuit diagrams and examine 5 + 17 = 22 complete Gemini-generated solutions\footnote{The 22 Gemini-generated solutions requiring manual revision include 17 problems that are unsuitable for \texttt{ngspice} simulation (as indicated in Table \ref{TableA1}) and 5 problems where the solutions from \texttt{ngspice} and Gemini do not match after three attempts from each tool (as shown in Table \ref{detailed_results}).
+\begin{itemize} \item [] complete Gemini-generated solutions\footnote{The 22 Gemini-generated solutions requiring manual revision include 17 problems that are unsuitable for \texttt{ngspice} simulation (as indicated in Table \ref{TableA1}) and 5 problems where the solutions from \texttt{ngspice} and Gemini do not match after three attempts from each tool (as shown in Table \ref{detailed_results}).
 It is worth noting that Gemini 2.5 Pro accurately solved all 17 problems unsuitable for \texttt{ngspice} simulation, thereby minimizing the effort needed by the human instructor to correct those solutions.}, corresponding to 15.66\% and 26.51\% of the 83 problems, respectively.
 This demonstrates that the proposed framework can substantially reduce the time and effort required from instructors when preparing reference solutions.
 Moreover, among the two human-in-the-loop steps, providing solution feedback in the fourth Gemini trial yields a larger marginal improvement in accuracy than proofreading the circuit diagrams.
 This observation indicates that, within our pipeline, Gemini 2.5 Pro faces greater challenges in circuit analysis than in circuit-diagram recognition.
 With these limitations identified, future work may focus on enhancing the fundamental reasoning capability of LLMs through targeted fine-tuning. \end{itemize}

 Note that the solutions generated by Gemini 2.5 Pro can be easily converted into different formats for various educational purposes.
 For example, a concise reference solution containing only the essential steps can be distributed to students as course material after each homework deadline, while more detailed solutions and high-level summaries can be prepared as problem-specific context for an AI-enabled online tutor \citep{chen2025wip}.
 An example of circuit problem solving, including detailed intermediate steps from both \texttt{ngspice} and Gemini, is provided in \ref{SB}.